First-Degree Equations

 Using the transport rule to gather terms:

-Here is zero while is non-zero, so the equation is impossible:
+Here a is zero while b is non-zero, so the equation is impossible:

 Solution scheme